Lawyers, activists gear up for travel ban airport issues

 Step-siblings and half-siblings already in the U.S. are also on the list of acceptable relationships that visa applicants from the six nations can prove, officials said.

-But all other relationships that the Trump administration considers less significant, including the grandparents, aunts, uncles, cousins and fiancees of people already in the U.S., will remain banned from the U.S., senior State Department officials said.
+But all other relationships that the Trump administration considers less significant, including the grandparents, aunts, uncles and cousins of people already in the U.S., will remain banned from the U.S., the State Department said in an updated travel alert Thursday.
 The same guidance applies to refugees from all nations still waiting on an official approval for entry into the U.S.

+(The message initially included fiancés among those not allowed in, but sometime Thursday, they were added to the approved list.)

 "What I'm worried could happen is what the Department of State intends to happen — is a grandfather and grandmother gets denied a visa, people who we believe would still fit with that the Supreme Court intended," said Camille Mackler, the director of legal initiatives at the New York Immigration Coalition and member of the American Immigration Lawyers Association.